 An employee in a high-risk category as defined by the CDC should also ensure that they are informed of and familiar with the safety precautions implemented in their specific work area, and adhere to those.
 In most situations and while not required, social distancing and PPE can provide adequate protection to mitigate the risk of contracting the virus, as the guidance is based on safety guidelines established by the CDC.
 Employees in a high-risk category who feel that they need additional PPE or safety measures should dialog with their supervisor.

 What if my provider(s) charge me at time of service for a copay, coinsurance or deductible amount?

 Blue Cross Blue Shield of TX is processing your claims based on the changes made due to COVID-19.
 If your provider(s) requires payment at time of service, you may have to request a refund from your provider(s) after your claim is processed.

 What if I don’t like wearing face coverings or gloves?

 While all employees are highly encouraged to follow safety recommendations, per Governor’s Abbott Executive Order employees are not required to adhere to safety precautions, including wearing PPE as recommended in the guidelines discussed here as well as additional safety measures or PPE that may be encouraged by the campus or department.
 Appropriate use of PPE, social distancing, and other safety measures are to mitigate the risk of exposure to the COVID-19 virus in the workplace.

-If I travel out of the country and am required to self-isolate before returning to work, may I take emergency leave for that period?
+If I travel out of the country am I required to self-isolate before returning to work?